1iveowl/WebsocketClientLite.PCL/README.md

 Furthermore, this library utilize [ReactiveX](http://reactivex.io/) (aka Rx or Reactive Extensions).
 Although taking this dependency introduces an added learning curve, it is a learning curve worthwhile investing in, as it IMHO makes using and creating a library like this much more elegant compared to using traditional call-back or events based patterns etc.

 ## New in version 7.0
-By writing time, this library has been around for more than 6 years.
-It was mainly initiated on a desire to learn and play around with the technologies used.
-Unsurprisingly, over the years learning and insights did grow, and thus maintaining and looking back on the older code-base, became more and more painful, so I decided to redo it.
-Version 7 is basically a rewrite of 90+ % of the original code.
+At writing time, this library has been around for more than 6 years.
+The work represented here was mainly initiated on a desire to learn and play around with the technologies involved.
+Unsurprisingly, over the years learning and insights grew.
+Eventually, maintaining and looking back at the older code-base became more and more painful, hence I decided to redo most of it.
+Version 7 is more or less a rewrite of 90+ % of the original code.

-The version 7 NuGet package includes both .NET Standard 2.0 and in a .NET Standard 2.1, with .NET Standard having fewer pack dependencies.
+The version 7 NuGet package includes both a .NET Standard 2.0 package and a .NET Standard 2.1, with .NET Standard 2.1 having a few less pack dependencies.

-### Client Ping
+### Now With Client Ping

 Version 7 introduces client ping, enabling the WebSocket client to send a ping message with a constant interval.
-The `clientPingMessage` is optional and the default is to not send any message as part of the ping.
+The `clientPingMessage` paramenter is optional and the default value is null and the behavior with this null value is to not send any message, as part of the ping.

 ```csharp
 var websocketConnectionObservable =